Last updated: 18 May 2026

 - ISP-level blocks: A VPN encrypts your traffic so your ISP can't see which sites you're visiting, making domain-level blocks ineffective.

 Connect to a New Zealand server for the best speeds (closest geography, no age verification laws).
 Singapore and Japan are good alternatives.
+For Android device setup, see our 2-minute Android VPN setup guide.

 Recommended VPNs